mousepawmedia/devdocs/network/source/network/phabricator.rst

 After you've registered with your Github account, you may log into Phabricator anytime by clicking the :guilabel:`Login or Register Github` button.

-..
-IMPORTANT:: We do not store any login details for you - validation and
+..  important:: We do not store any login details for you - validation and
     authorization takes place entirely via Github.
 You are fully responsible for maintaining proper Github account security - we have no role in that.